Chitrapur Guru Parampara: The origin of the Guruparampara

-During the reign of the Hindu chiefs of Nagar or Keldi (1560–1768) in the Kanara regions of Karnataka, the Smartha Saraswats held esteemed positions in the government.
-These were a variety of administrative and accountancy positions.
+During the reign of the Hindu chiefs of Nagar or Keldi (1560–1768) in the Kanara regions of Karnataka, the Smartha Saraswats held a variety of administrative and accountancy positions in the government.
 Since they were established in villages of the region, they adopted the names of the villages as their surnames.

-Their superior intelligence and high efficiency of work created envy among the local people there.
-Their jealousy went to such an extent that they wanted to remove the Saraswats from their highly respective posts.
-For this they went and complained to the King of Nagar that the Saraswats did not have a Guru and hence did not have a spiritual existence of their own.
+However, the Saraswats experienced conflicts with the local people of the region, who went to the King of Nagar and argued that the Saraswats did not have a Guru and hence did not have a spiritual existence of their own.

-The King heeded the words of these envious people and issued an official decree whereby "If the Saraswats did not show him their Guru, a heavy penalty would be imposed upon them".
-It so happened that the Guru of the Shenvis had left for Benaras.
-The representative of the Saraswat community made this point to the King but he was not satisfied with it.
+As a result, the King issued an official decree whereby "If the Saraswats did not show him their Guru, a heavy penalty would be imposed upon them".
+The representative of the Saraswat community responded to the king that this was not possible, as the Guru of the Shenvis had left for Benaras.
+However, the King was not satisfied with this answer.

 The Saraswat Brahmins were aghast.
 All the elders of the community held a dharan (community prayer) at the Temple of Lord Mahābaleshwar (Bhavānishankar) at Gokarna.
 The intensity of prayer is as quoted: